shw3ta/deep-map-1/README.md

-# deep-map-1
-Project 1 for Fuzzy Cartographies.
-Maps out parts 1-3 of The Left/Right Game (from r/nosleep).
+This page was built for a digital humanities course - Fuzzy Cartographies.
+It is an attempt to deep map the 10 part story _Have you heard of the Left/Right game?_ on r/nosleep.